-Perhaps Henrik Lundqvist, the beloved veteran New York Rangers goaltender, isn’t pleased with how his season has gone so far, telling the New York Post, “I feel like there’s been one goal a game I could stop that I haven’t…” (from ‘Henrik Lundqvist’s self-review: ‘I need to do better’’, New York Post – 11/19/19).
+Perhaps Henrik Lundqvist, the beloved veteran New York Rangers’ goaltender, isn’t pleased with how his season has gone so far.
+Early on he told the New York Post, “I feel like there’s been one goal a game I could stop that I haven’t…” (from ‘Henrik Lundqvist’s self-review: ‘I need to do better’’, New York Post – 11/19/19).
 Yet, he continues to expand his legacy.

-As a result of the Rangers’ 4-1 victory over the Washington Capitals at home on Nov.
-20, Lundqvist earned the 454th win of his career, tied with Curtis Joseph for 5th all-time in NHL history.
+As a result of the Rangers’ 3-2 victory over the Minnesota Wild at home on Nov.
+25, Lundqvist earned the 455th win of his career, passing Curtis Joseph for 5th all-time in NHL history.
 He also added to his franchise record for most wins.

 7: More Than Luck for “King Henrik”